ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contracts-and-Transactions.rst

 evaluated at the time the transaction confirmation message is presented to the user.
-The variables that refer to parameters of method calls then are instantiated in accordance with the actual transaction data sent by the user (or the user's ÐApp).
+The variables that refer to parameters of method calls then are instantiated in accordance with the actual transaction data sent by the user (or the user's dapp).
 NatSpec support for confirmation notices is fully implemented in ``geth``.
 NatSpec relies on both the abi definition as well as the userDoc component to generate the proper confirmations.
 Therefore in order to access that, the contract needs to